-Children on Fox Ward are nursed in strict isolation before, during and after their transplant to prevent them catching bugs.
+Children on Fox Ward are nursed in strict isolation before, during and after their transplant to prevent them from catching bugs.

 Fox Ward is primarily run by our highly qualified nursing team, but also includes bone marrow transplant consultants, specialist nurses, physiotherapists, occupational therapists, healthcare assistants, play specialists and housekeeping staff.